This symbol indicates a term originated or repurposed by Jack Martin Leith.

 Unmanifest, the

 The source of everything that exists, has existed and could exist.
 Infinite possibility.
 The creating world.
 The unmanifest is dimensionless (not located in spacetime), indescribable and unknowable.
-See also the Manifest.
+Intent is the connection between the unmanifest and the manifest.
+By incorporating intent into our beings, we become this link ourselves.

 Upstream